Aug 11, 2022

 }

-When using the & operator, both conditions must evaluate to true for the entire condition to evaluate to true and execute.
+operator, both conditions must evaluate to true for the entire condition to evaluate to true and execute.

-Otherwise, if either condition is false, the & condition will evaluate to false and the else block will execute.
+condition will evaluate to false and the else block will execute.

-If we only care about either condition being true, we can use the | operator:
+If we only care about either condition being true, we can use the |

 if (day == 'Saturday' | day == 'Sunday') {